 2.)
-Always dress for success (a business suit) unless instructed otherwise.
+Always dress for success (a business suit or business casual) unless instructed otherwise.
 You only have one chance to put your best foot forward.
-Regarding jewelry items – wear as little as possible.
-Be well rested and turn your mobile device off during the interview.
+Regarding jewelry items, colognes, perfumes – wear as little as possible.
+Be well rested and put your mobile device in silent mode during the interview.

 Check to make sure you have necessary contact numbers.
-If necessary ask your recruiter for a cell phone number.
-The worst scenario is you’re running late and no one hears from you.
+The worst scenario is that you’re running late, and no one hears from you.

 4.).
 Offer a firm (but not hand-breaking) handshake and be sure to make eye contact with the people you are interviewing with.
 Do not accept an alcoholic beverage during lunch.
-Make sure your cell phone / wireless device is turned off.
-Have a few copies of your resume available just in case.
+Have a few copies of your resumes just in case.

 Emphasize what you can do for the company

-Make sure that you answer all questions fully and intelligently, but keep your responses short and to the point.
+Make sure that you answer all questions fully and intelligently but keep your responses short and to the point.
 You shouldn’t feel the need to keep talking if you have already expressed your point.
 Be a good listener when the interviewer is talking and wait until they are finished to ask questions.
-Don’t talk over the interviewer and don’t interrupt.
+Do not talk over the interviewer and do not interrupt.
 On the other hand, don’t be too quiet.
 It might appear as a lack of enthusiasm, especially if you stick to “yes” and “no” answers.

 6.)
-Don’t over exaggerate your accomplishments.
-Be honest about what you have or haven’t done.
+Don’t exaggerate your accomplishments.
+Be honest about what you have or have not done.

 7.)
 Prepare yourself with as much information on the company and the job as you can get your hands on.
 Visit and study their web site before you interview.
-Gain as much information from your recruiter as possible.
+Gain as much information about the interview process from your recruiter.

 9.)
-Avoid “bad mouthing” past employers / bosses.
+Avoid “bad mouthing” past employers / bosses or other employees.
 The interviewing company will think that is the way they will be remembered.
-Never make any comments referencing gender or race.

 10.)
 If you like what you see and hear make sure the company knows it.
 Ask for a potential start date.
 Find out when you can expect to hear back.